University of Exeter, UK

 - planet formation and the discs around young stars;

 - orbital dynamics close to the Galactic Centre;

 - evolved stars;

 - the role of multiplicity in stellar evolution.

-The meeting will be held in the tradition of the past CHARA Science Meetings and VLTI Community Days, bringing both communities together for the first time.
+The meeting will include the 2022 VLTI Open Day and be held in the tradition of the past CHARA Science Meetings and VLTI Community Days, bringing both communities together for the first time.
 There will be time provided for discussions regarding the recent and future technological development of CHARA and VLTI and to discuss future directions for interferometry from the ground and from space.